brianwalczak/BKFZ-SubGHz/README.md

 - **presets.cpp:** Stores the list of available SubGHz presets (as used by the Flipper Zero) and their CC1101 register configurations.
 Declarations in `headers/presets.h`.
 - **user_settings.cpp:** Stores all user-configurable settings as well as their available options, including frequencies, RSSI thresholds, etc. Declarations in `headers/user_settings.h`.

 If you'd like to customize the user interface, you can find all of the HTML files in the **static** folder.
-Additionally, custom fonts, icons, and other libraries such as JQuery are found in the **data** folder (as used by SPIFFS).
+Additionally, custom fonts, icons, and other libraries such as JQuery are found in the **data** folder (as used by LittleFS).
 All of these files are served at `/static`.

 ## Credits/Authors
 This project was made possible by utilizing the following dependencies:
 - [`ELECHOUSE_CC1101_SRC_DRV`](https://www.arduino.cc/reference/en/libraries/smartrc-cc1101-driver-lib/) | A library for controlling the CC1101 RF module, which is commonly used for wireless communication in Arduino projects.
 - [`ESPAsyncWebServer`](https://www.arduino.cc/reference/en/libraries/espasyncwebserver/) | A library that enables the creation of web servers on the ESP32 and ESP8266.
 - [`ArduinoJson`](https://www.arduino.cc/reference/en/libraries/arduinojson/) | A library for efficiently handling JSON data in Arduino projects, useful for parsing and generating JSON files.
-- [`ESP32 Core Libraries`](https://github.com/espressif/arduino-esp32/tree/master/libraries) | A collection of libraries pre-installed on the ESP32 (including Wi-Fi, SPI, SPIFFS, Preferences, and much more).
+- [`ESP32 Core Libraries`](https://github.com/espressif/arduino-esp32/tree/master/libraries) | A collection of libraries pre-installed on the ESP32 (including Wi-Fi, SPI, LittleFS, Preferences, and much more).
 - [`Flipper Zero`](https://github.com/flipperdevices/flipperzero-firmware) | This project couldn't be made possible without the extensive documentation and awesome team over at Flipper Zero ♥

 ## FAQ